9514Edward/knotweed/README.md

  - The next step is to implement object tracking to maintain focus on the detected knotweed, even if temporarily lost during inference.
  - Need to collect actual knotweed stems for experimentation in the lab.
  - After adding that, we should be able to start coding the self driving.
 Get out of the way Elon!
- - Just learned that there is a thing called an oak-1 camera that can do run the model, which will free up the raspberry pi for other functionality.
-So, I'm going to get this going.
+ - Just learned that there is a thing called an oak-1 camera that can run the model, which will free up the raspberry pi for other functionality.
+So, I'm going to get this going at some point.

 ## Status at Jan 12, 2025
   - Collaborators are welcome.
 Email me at titlesync@gmail.com